jetm/learn-vim-steps/slides/slides.md

 --

-## Stronger - More efficient moves
+## Stronger - More Efficient Moves

 - **`%`** → go to the corresponding _(_, _{_, _[_ characters
 - **`*`** → go to next occurrence of the word under the cursor